CLEAN DRINK NEPAL - March 28 - April 8, 2019

 THE PROJECT OVERVIEW

-Our small group of travelers begins our journey in the remote city of Nepalgunj on the Indian border.
-From there we travel north into the foothills of the Himalayas.
+Our small group of travelers begins this journey in the southern portions of Nepal along the Indian border.
 As we work our way into the deep river valleys and steep hillsides of the Rolpa region, we'll visit a number of remote villages to introduce them to the MSR SE200 Community Chlorine Maker.
-Each rider will be supplied with their own unit and get the chance to deliver it, person-to-person, to village leaders.
+Each team member will be supplied with their own unit and get the chance to deliver it, person-to-person, to village leaders.
 Our guide and translator, Vishu Sijali, will help facilitate the handoff.

 We continue to push eastward towards some of the highest mountains in the Himalayas, and the world.
 We'll end the trip in the beautiful lakeside town of Pokhara.
 Start to finish, we will spend a total of ten days on the road.
 The travel will be hard, if just because the roads and conditions are often challenging.
 The days will be long and full of mishaps and uncertainty.
 Adventure, as they call it.

-Start Point: Nepalgunj in western Nepal on the border of India
+Start Point: Lumbini in the Terai region of Nepal on the border of India

 End Point: Pokhara, a resort town at the foot of the Himalayas